Assistant Director of Operations

 - Conduct daily site inspections and address issues around health and safety at camp in a timely manner

-- Complete an end of summer review with recommendations of next camping season
+- Complete an end of summer review with recommendations for next camping season

-- Create written performance evaluations of the Kitchen Floaters, Waterfront Programmers, Outdoor Adventure Coordinator, and Out-Tripping Floaters
+- Create written performance evaluations of the Operations Support Staff, Waterfront Programmers, and Outdoor Adventure Coordinators

 Skills and Qualifications